 When it comes to international trade, understanding the tools available to secure your transactions is crucial.
 Letters of Credit (LC) and Standby Letters of Credit (SBLC) are two of the most commonly used instruments, yet they often get confused.
 In this post, we’ll break down the differences between LC and SBLC, and when each is the right fit for your business.

-What is a Letter of Credit ?
+What is a Letters of Credit?

 An LC, or Letter of Credit, is a promise from a bank that a buyer’s payment to a seller will be made on time and for the correct amount.
 It’s widely used in trade transactions to minimize risks for both parties.
 The bank steps in to guarantee that the seller will receive the agreed-upon payment once the required documents (such as shipping details, invoices, etc.) are submitted.